sormiston/NewsReader-Clone/README.md

 ## Project Description

-Mydiem is a limited-functionality clone of the user-sourced news blog https://medium.com/.
+Mydiem is a limited-functionality clone of the user-sourced news blog Medium - https://medium.com/.
 A large-ish database of schematized lorem ipsum data will represent articles, stats, and content.
 This project will be a self-guided study in design fidelity and architecture.
 The challenge is to apply React and CSS extended frameworks to create highly scalable code that directs high-volume rendering while preserving cohesive organization and style.
 This will also be a localized experiment of CRUD functionality with observable analogies to a real-world cases.
 I am hoping this practice will prepare me well for working with a UX student in P3.